jinka/w3QuizBoard/README.md

 # Getting started

+ Firs
- First you see the home page of this week 3 project.
+ t you see the home page of this week 3 project.
 To access the Quiz Board you click Quiz Board under project 2.
  To run the project you need to put following link in any browser: <https://jinka.github.io/w3QuizBoard/>

 # Author Information

 My name is Dayud Mohamed Farah, I am one the Moringa prep class 14.

 # Setup Instruction